sahilister/100-days-of-code/log.md

 **Today's Progress**: Learned about var usage in jsx syntax.

 **Thoughts**: Would have to do fcc along to under the stuff.

+### Day 33: Nov 21, Thursday

+**Today's Progress**: Started WeatherApp.

+**Thoughts**: Good starting project.
+Really need to do fcc javascript and libraries.
+Facing issues with syntax, not comfortable with js right now.